-Earlier today, The Rolling Stones announced that they would be postponing their first tour date for their Australia tour, but now another announcement has been made saying the Stones are calling off their entire Australia and New Zealand tour.
+Earlier today, The Rolling Stone announced that they would be postponing their first tour date for their Australia tour but now another announcement has been made saying the Stones are calling off their entire Australia, New Zealand tour.

-The first tour date was supposed to take place Wednesday, March 19.
-It would kick off the first Australia tour in nearly seven years for the band, USA Today reported.
+The first tour date was supposed to take place on Wednesday 19 March 2014 and kick off the first Australia tour in nearly seven years for the band, USA Today reported.

 A rep for the band broke the news to fans today.
-This news comes as a result of the death of longtime girlfriend to Mick Jagger, L'Wren Scott's apparent suicide.
+This news comes as a result of the news breaking about the death of longtime girlfriend to Mick Jagger, L’Wren Scott’s apparent suicide.
 Scott and Jagger had been dating for over a decade.

-All the dates for the Australia and New Zealand tour have been postponed; the dates have not been canceled.
-This includes an upcoming show at the Adelaide Oval, which has been receiving a lot of hype and social media buzz.
+All of the dates for the Australia and New Zealand tour have been postponed, the dates have not been cancelled.
+This includes an upcoming show at the Adelaide Oval which has been receiving a lot of hype and social media buzz.

-The band issued an official statement in regard to the tour postponement, according to The Hollywood Reporter.
+The band issued an official statement in regards to the tour postponement, The Hollywood Reporter detailed.